eventOneHQ/migrate-mongoose-esm/README.md

-# migrate-mongoose-esm
+# @eventonehq/migrate-mongoose

 A node based migration framework for ESM for mongoose

 #### Motivation

-migrate-mongoose-esm is a migration framework for projects which are already using mongoose.
+migrate-mongoose is a migration framework for projects which are already using mongoose.

 **Most other migration frameworks:**